castacks/trochoids/README.md

 ## Citation
 If you find this work useful, please cite our paper:
 ```
-@article{sachdev2023timeoptimal,
+@article{moon2023timeoptimal,
         title={Time-Optimal Path Planning in a Constant Wind for Uncrewed Aerial Vehicles using Dubins Set Classification},
-        author={Sagar Sachdev and Brady Moon and Junbin Yuan and Sebastian Scherer},
+        author={Brady Moon and Sagar Sachdev and Junbin Yuan and Sebastian Scherer},
         year={2023},
         eprint={2306.11845},
         archivePrefix={arXiv},